SpykerNZ/one-pace-for-plex/README.md

 - Episodes grouped by One Pace arcs
 - Custom metadata files for each episode
 - Automatic renaming of One Pace episodes to correct format required for this project
-- Can include episodes not completed by the One Pace team yet
+- Allows to include episodes not completed by the One Pace team yet
-- Currently supports up to Drum Island Arc (Feel free to contribute to help adding more!)

 ## Final Result